Convergence of partial sum processes to stable processes with application for aggregation of branching processes: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Thomas Mikosch for his suggestion to use the anti-clustering type condition \eqref{3.9} presented in Lemma \ref{Lemma2}, which will appear in his forthcoming book \cite{MikWin2} written jointly with Olivier Wintenberger.
+We would like to thank the referee for the comments that helped us improve the paper.